Checkmk/grafana-checkmk-datasource/README.md

 This is a Grafana datasource for Checkmk metrics.

 ## Requirements
-Minimal Checkmk Version is `1.6.0p2`.
-The Grafana datsource requires the Checkmk Enterprise Edition or Checkmk Managed Services Edition.
+Minimal Checkmk Version of the Checkmk Enterprise Edition or Checkmk Managed Services Edition is `1.6.0p2`.
+Minimal Checkmk Version of the Checkmk Raw Edition is `2.0.0`.

 ## Plugin Configuration
 #### URL: